MathHubInfo/Legacy-planetary/sites/all/libraries/jobad/README.md

 	You should have received a copy of the GNU General Public License along with JOBAD.
 If not, see <http://www.gnu.org/licenses/>.

+## Bundled Libraries

+The following libraries are bundled with JOBAD.

+* [Underscore](http://underscorejs.org/) 1.5.1, which is licensed under [MIT License](https://github.com/documentcloud/underscore/blob/master/LICENSE)
-This project includes Underscore 1.4.4, which is licensed under [MIT License](https://github.com/documentcloud/underscore/blob/master/LICENSE).
+* [jQuery Color Animations](https://github.com/jquery/jquery-color) 2.1.2, which is licensed under [MIT License](http://jquery.org/license)

 ## Documentation
 Please refer to [the Documentation](doc/md/index.md) or to the html version in doc/html/index.html.